kawa-kokosowa/staticfuzz/README.md

         return SlashCommandResponse(True, sum(args))
 ```

-The above example saves the sum of the arguments (to the database), if
+The above saves the sum of arguments to the database.
+The first arg of
+`SlashCommandResponse` is a `bool`: if `True`, the result is saved to
+the database, otherwise it's sent to the visitor as a response.
+If any
-any of the arguments aren't a number, HTTP error 400 "x is not a number!"
+of the supplied arguments aren't a number, response is HTTP error 400.
-is sent.
 If you supply `/sum 1 2 3` it will write `6` to the database.
-If
+If you
-you supply `/sum a b c` a 400 (and the error message) will be returned back.
+input `/sum a b c` a 400 will be served.

 `callback()` does not need to take any arguments at all.
 It can take any
 number of arguments, something like `def callback(only_one):` works!